kocasp/letters-app/README.md

 # Instructions
-To start the expo type `npm start`
+To start the expo type `npx expo start`